Toward improving the health and longevity of transplanted organs

 Sandoz, one of the foundational companies of Novartis, introduced transplant-enabling drugs 35 years ago, answering a need for organ transplants.
 These drugs prevent the immune system from rejecting the new organ, which looks like a foreign invader to immune cells.
 Now Novartis researchers have a new goal in mind: transplants that last a lifetime.

-“The idea is to protect organs in a way that gives someone a real life, not a downgraded life that continues to decline with the slow deterioration of the transplanted organ,” says Boerje Haraldsson, a nephrologist and Senior Global Program Head for Immunology, Hepatology and Dermatology in Novartis Global Drug Discovery (GDD).
+“The idea is to protect organs in a way that gives someone a real life, not a downgraded life that continues to decline with the slow deterioration of the transplanted organ,” says Boerje Haraldsson, a nephrologist and Senior Global Program Head for Immunology, Hepatology and Dermatology at the Novartis Global Drug Development (GDD) organization.

 An unrelated study of over 600 kidney transplant patients showed that more damaged organs (as measured via biopsy at one year) are more likely to fail within three years of transplant.
 Kidneys that stay healthy are more likely to last.
 If iscalimab helps keep transplanted kidneys healthier, it could help them last longer.
 (J Am Soc Nephrol.
 2003 Mar;14(3):773-9.)